-- A. The applicant has made a written request to vary Clause 4.1 Minimum Lot Size and Clause 4.4 Floor Space Ratio pursuant to Clause 4.6 of the Leichhardt Local Environmental Plan 2013.
+- A. The applicant has made a written request to vary Clause 4.1 Minimum Lot Size pursuant to Clause 4.6 of the Leichhardt Local Environmental Plan 2013.
 After considering the request, and assuming the concurrence of the Secretary has been given, the Panel is not satisfied that compliance with the standard is unnecessary in the circumstance of the case and that there are sufficient environmental grounds to support the variation.
-The proposed development will not be in the public interest because the exceedance is inconsistent with the objectives of the standard and of the zone in which the development is to be carried out. - B. That the Inner West Local Planning Panel exercising the functions of the Council as the consent authority pursuant to s4.16 of the Environmental Planning and Assessment Act 1979, refuse the Development Application No. D/2018/546 for Demolition of existing dwelling-house and construction of 2 x 2 storey semi-detached dwellings with garages and associated works, including landscaping and tree removal, fencing works, and Torrens title subdivision into 2 lots at 55 Church Street, Lilyfield, for the following reasons: - 1.
-The proposed development is inconsistent and / or has not demonstrated compliance with the Leichhardt Local Environmental Plan 2013, pursuant to Section 4.15 (1)(a)(i) of the Environmental Planning and Assessment Act 1979: - a) Clause 1.2 of the Leichhardt Local Environmental Plan 2013 Aims of the Plan; - b) Clause 2.3 Zone objectives and Land use Table; - c) Clause 4.1 Minimum Subdivision Lot Size; - d) Clause 4.4 Floor Space Ratio; - e) Clause 4.6 Exceptions to development standards; and - 2.
+The proposed development will not be in the public interest because the exceedance is inconsistent with the objectives of the standard and of the zone in which the development is to be carried out. - B. That the Inner West Local Planning Panel exercising the functions of the Council as the consent authority pursuant to s4.16 of the Environmental Planning and Assessment Act 1979, refuse the Development Application No. D/2019/202 for demolition of existing dwelling-house and construction of 2 x 2 storey semi-detached dwellings with garages and associated works, including landscaping and tree removal, fencing works, and Torrens title subdivision into 2 lots at 55 Church Street, LILYFIELD NSW 2040 for the following reasons. - 1.
+The proposed development is inconsistent and / or has not demonstrated compliance with the Leichhardt Local Environmental Plan 2013, pursuant to Section 4.15 (1)(a)(i) of the Environmental Planning and Assessment Act 1979: - a) Clause 1.2 of the Leichhardt Local Environmental Plan 2013 Aims of the Plan; - b) Clause 2.3 Zone objectives and Land use Table; - c) Clause 4.1 Minimum Subdivision Lot Size; - d) Clause 4.6 Exceptions to development standards; and - 2.
 The proposed development cannot be approved as it breaches the Minimum Subdivision Lot Size of 200sqm by 13.5% as stipulated by Clause 4.1, and the Clause 4.6 request to vary this standard under Leichhardt Local Environmental Plan 2013 is not considered to be well-founded. - 3.
-The proposed development cannot be approved as it breaches the Floor Space Ratio of 0.8:1 by 6.5% as stipulated by Clause 4.4, and the Clause 4.6 request to vary this standard under Leichhardt Local Environmental Plan 2013 is not considered to be well-founded.
+The proposed development is inconsistent and / or has not demonstrated compliance with the following provisions of Leichhardt Development Control Plan 2013, pursuant to Section 4.15 (1)(a)(iii) of the Environmental Planning and Assessment Act 1979: - a) Clause C1.0 General Provisions; - b) Clause C1.1 Site and Context Analysis: - c) Clause C1.5 Corner Sites; - d) Clause C1.6 Subdivision;

-- 4. The proposed development is inconsistent and / or has not demonstrated compliance with the following provisions of Leichhardt Development Control Plan 2013, pursuant to Section 4.15 (1)(a)(iii) of the Environmental Planning and Assessment Act 1979: - a) Clause C1.0 General Provisions; - b) Clause C1.1 Site and Context Analysis; - c) Clause C1.5 Corner Sites; - d) Clause C1.6 Subdivision; - e) Clause C1.12 Landscaping; - f) Clause C2.2.4.3 Leichhardt Park Distinctive Neighbourhood; - g) Clause C3.1 Residential General Provisions; - h) Clause C3.2 Site Layout and Building Design; - i) Clause C3.8 Private Open Space; and - j) Clause C3.9 Solar Access. - 5.
-The proposal will result in adverse environmental impacts in the locality, pursuant to Section 4.15 (1)(b) of the Environmental Planning and Assessment Act 1979. - 6.
-The adverse environmental impacts of the proposal mean that the site is not considered to be suitable for the development as proposed, pursuant to Section 4.15 (1)(c) of the Environmental Planning and Assessment Act 1979. - 7.
+- e) Clause C1.12 Landscaping; - f) Clause C2.2.4.3 Leichhardt Park Distinctive Neighbourhood; - g) Clause C3.1 Residential General Provisions; - h) Clause C3.2 Site Layout and Building Design; - i) Clause C3.8 Private Open Space; - j) Clause C3.9 Solar Access; and - k) Clause C3.10 Views. - 4.
+The proposal will result in adverse environmental impacts in the locality, pursuant to Section 4.15 (1)(b) of the Environmental Planning and Assessment Act 1979. - 5.
+The adverse environmental impacts of the proposal mean that the site is not considered to be suitable for the development as proposed, pursuant to Section 4.15 (1)(c) of the Environmental Planning and Assessment Act 1979. - 6.
 The public submissions raised valid grounds of objection and approval of this application is considered contrary to the public interest, pursuant to Section 4.15 (1)(d) and (e) of the Environmental Planning and Assessment Act 1979.

-Attachment A - Recommended conditions of consent
+Attachment A - Draft Conditions